Representations of quasiprojective groups, Flat connections and Transversely projective foliations: Introduction

 \begin{THM} Suppose that $\X0$ is a quasiprojective manifold and $\rho : \pi_1(\X0, x) \to \SL(\C)$ is a Zariski dense representation which is not quasi-unipotent at infinity.
 Then $\rho$ projectively factors through a morphism $f : \X0 \to Y$ to an orbicurve $Y$. \end{THM}

 Our method to deal with representations which are not quasi-unipotent at infinity is considerably more elementary than the sophisticated arguments needed to deal with the quasi-unipotent case.
-The non quasi-unipotency allows us to prove the existence of effective divisors with topologically trivial normal bundle at the boundary.
+The non quasi-unipotency allows us to prove the existence of effective divisors with topologically trivial normal bundle at the boundary of $\X0$.
 We then use Malcev's Theorem combined with a result of Totaro about the existence of fibrations to produce the factorization.

-Combining Corlette-Simpson Theorem with Theorem \ref{THM:A} and factorization results for representations of quasiprojective fundamental groups on the affine group $\Aff(\C)$, see \cite{Bartoloetal, GaelJorge} and references therein, we get the following corollary.

 \begin{COR} Suppose that $\X0$ is a quasiprojective manifold and $\rho : \pi_1(\X0, x) \to \SL(\C)$ is a representation which is not virtually abelian.
-Then $\rho$ projectively factors through \begin{enumerate} \item a morphism $f : \X0 \to Y$ to an orbicurve $Y$; or \item a morphism $f : \X0 \to \mathfrak H$ to a polydisk Shimura modular orbifold $\mathfrak H$ equipped with one of its tautological representations. \end{enumerate} In the second case, the representation is Zariski dense, quasi-unipotent at infinity. \end{COR}
+Then $\rho$ projectively factors through \begin{enumerate} \item a morphism $f : \X0 \to Y$ to an orbicurve $Y$; or \item a morphism $f : \X0 \to \mathfrak H$ to a polydisk Shimura modular orbifold $\mathfrak H$ equipped with one of its tautological representations. \end{enumerate} In case {\rm (2)}, the representation is Zariski dense and quasi-unipotent at infinity. \end{COR} \begin{proof} The case of Zariski dense representations is covered by Theorem \ref{ThCorletteSimpson} and Theorem \ref{THM:A}.
+Non virtually abelian representations in $\Aff(\C)$ factors through an orbicurve according to \cite{Bartoloetal}, \cite[Theorem 4.1]{GaelJorge} and references therein.